cozy/cozy.github.io/src/tutorials/selfhosting/requirements/couchdb.md

     sudo apt update
     sudo apt install -y couchdb

+!!! warning

     During CouchDB installation, choose `Standalone` mode, define a random erlang cookie and define a couchdb admin password.
 Remember that password, you will need it later when installing cozy-stack.

 Validate CouchDB is working: